 How much you can save with an FSA varies from person to person.
 You must take into account how much you plan on spending and how your employer’s plan is set up.
 With this information in mind, it should be easier for you to decide if an FSA is right for you.

-DataPath Administrative Services is a third party benefits administrator located in Little Rock, Arkansas, offering FSA, HRA, and HSA administration, COBRA, payroll, and HR services.
+DataPath Administrative Services is a third party benefits administrator located in Little Rock, Arkansas, offering FSA, HRA, HSA and COBRA management services.